 Parents often are unaware of their right to be involved with their school’s wellness committees and to have a say in the wellness policies related to nutrition and physical activity.

+- Learn about your local school and district’s wellness policies.
 An effective, comprehensive school wellness policy includes:

 - Nutrition education and physical activity goals